The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 Anti-lockdown rhetoric contains frequent appeals to our inalienable rights as individuals, seemingly ignorant of the fact that individual rights are contingent upon the very actor which has taken them away: the state.

 The historical record vindicates the contention that the only force able to defy the leviathan’s overreach are intermediate powers.
-Unlike the human individual, such bodies are capable of asserting their own rights-claims, without appealing to a higher power for assistance.
+Unlike the human individual, such bodies are capable of asserting their own rights-claims, without appealing to a higher temporal power for assistance.

 However, in the contemporary world we are bereft of such social bodies.
 If they exist at all, they persist in a vestigial and hollow form, incapable of pushing back against the state’s excesses.
 We have inherited a helpless individual and a state which, despite its democratic and progressive pretensions, has secured for itself a monopoly on violence.
 Perpetual lockdowns are the fruit of our liberation from petty tyranny.